AEEE-SummerSchool/FPGA_Camp24/README.md

 |                    | 2:00 PM-5:00 PM  | Comprehensive Analysis of the New Generation Products and Tools Updates          |                                                                                                        |
 |                    |                  | FPGA Competition Mobilization and Problem Statement Interpretation               |                                                                                                        |
 |                    |                  |                                                                                  |                                                                                                        |

+## Homework

+**Lab1 Basic Version:** Modify the visual library routines in Lab1.
+You can change the code to use input images of different sizes.
+The final assessment standard is based on updating the demonstration results in Jupyter notebook and HLS src code.

+**Lab1 Advanced Version:** Add the resize or cv2color operator and link it with the Sobel operator with any interface to achieve image processing.

+**Lab2 Basic Version:** Replace the adder function in the RTL IP core with any other algorithm.
+Use the AXI lite protocol as the interface, with the ILA waveform diagram and Jupyter notebook as the main evaluation criteria.

+**Lab2 Advanced Version:** Use the AXI bus or AXIS bus to achieve functional verification of any RTL IP under the PYNQ framework.

 ## Additional Material